CustAny: Customizing Anything from A Single Example: Method

 where $Q_g=Z_gW_q$, $K_g=c_{g}W_k$, $V_g=c_{g}W_v$ are the query, key, and value of cross-attention module, in which $W_q$, $W_k$, $W_v$ are the weight matrices of the trainable linear projection layers, and $Z_g$ is the query feature containing the latent input information.

 \textbf{Local ID injection}.
-Semantic-level information in the global-level condition \(c_g \) contains relatively fewer details of the objects, and thus the model cannot handle complex customization tasks for general objects effectively merely relying on global ID injection.
-To supply the model with sufficient ID-related details, we propose the local ID injection mechanism.
-Specifically, we first fuse the extracted patch tokens $f_{dino}^P$ and $f_{mae}^P$ with a two-layer MLP to densify the contained information to a unified representation \(c_l\), as follows,
+The global-level condition \(c_g\) contains limited object details, making it insufficient for complex customization tasks.
+To provide more ID-related information, we propose the local ID injection mechanism, where we fuse the extracted patch tokens \(f_{dino}^P\) and \(f_{mae}^P\) using a two-layer MLP to create a unified representation \(c_l\),

 where \(c_l\) serves as the local-level condition for the diffusion UNet.
 Then, we add one cross-attention module in each upblock of the diffusion UNet in order to inject the ID-related details into the model without compressing $c_l$ dimensions, feeding the model with as much ID information as possible.